HlyanHtetKyaw/NeverSitupSampleApp/README.md

-Sample App for Senior Android Developer Assignment
+Sample App for Android Developer Assignment
 ===================================

 I've created a public repository in Github and can clone the master branch with "Clone with HTTPS".